Getting started: Shopify basics

 While you can upload product images one by one as you add new product pages, you can also head to the Admin > Settings > Files section of your Shopify dashboard and use the bulk upload tool to upload many product images at once, then add them to the appropriate products later.

-Shopify allows you to add different variants of products — say, different colors or sizes of one product.
+Shopify allows you to add different variants of products — say, different sizes of one product.
 These product variants will be displayed in a dropdown on the product page.

 Scroll down to the Variants section of the product edit page and click Add variant.

 You'll need to add an option name and option values.
 The option name designates the kind of variation (size, color, etc.) and the option values designate the specific variation (large, yellow, etc.).

-For example, "Color" would be the option name, and its option values would be "Red, Blue, Yellow".
+For example, "Size" would be the option name, and its option values would be "Small, Medium, Large".

 Price and Inventory

 Finally, you'll want to enter in the product's price and your inventory levels.

 Shopify can automatically track you inventory for you.
 In the Inventory section, click the Inventory policy drop-down menu and select the option Shopify tracks this product's inventory.

 If you have a product without variants, update the price under Pricing.